easySuite/easyddb_materials_display/README.md

 # easyDDB Materials Display

-Forces materials status and material details field groups be expanded by default.
+Forces the Holdings-table on the itemPage to be expanded by default, and placed before the Details-table.